Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 draft: true
 created: 2025-10-26
 ---
 In October 2025, millions of people worldwide woke up to find ChatGPT unresponsive.
 Snapchat wouldn't load.
 Fortnite servers were down.
 Even some banking apps stopped working.
-All thanks to [a single issue in an AWS datacenter](https://9to5mac.com/2025/10/20/alexa-snapchat-fortnite-chatgpt-and-more-taken-down-by-major-aws-outage/) that cascaded across hundreds of services.
+All thanks to [a single issue in an AWS data center](https://9to5mac.com/2025/10/20/alexa-snapchat-fortnite-chatgpt-and-more-taken-down-by-major-aws-outage/) that cascaded across hundreds of services.
 For over half a day, these services were unavailable, and there was nothing users could do except wait, or find alternatives.

 Now imagine this happens to your AI API server.
 You've successfully deployed it to the cloud following [[cloud-deployment|Cloud Deployment]], users are accessing it, and everything seems great.
 Then at 2 AM on a Saturday, something breaks.
 How long until users give up and try a competitor's service?
 How many will come back?
-In today's world where alternatives are just a Google search away, reliability is quite essential for survival.
+In today's world where alternatives are just a Google search away, reliability is essential for survival.

 ## Understanding High Availability